linode/docs/docs/applications/configuration-management/monitoring-salt-minions-with-beacons/index.md

 1. [Create a Slack app](https://api.slack.com/apps?new_app=1).

-2. From the Slack app settings page, navigate to OAuth & Permissions.
+1. From the Slack app settings page, navigate to OAuth & Permissions.

-3. Copy down the OAuth Access Token.
+1. Copy down the OAuth Access Token.

-4. Under Scopes, select "Send Messages As &lt; your app name &gt;.
+1. Under Scopes, select **Send Messages As &lt; your app name &gt;**.

 ### Create a Beacon